Configuration

 Rules and conditions

 Rules and conditions allow you to define different configurations based on the context of the pull request.
+This is useful, for example, to define different workflows for different branches.

 Examples: